 - Observation: direct observation of the apprentice performing a task to required standards in the workplace or in the centre. - Portfolio: a portfolio contains evidence of tasks completed, consisting of job write-ups, photos, witness statements etc. These will be assessed against the relevant standards by the appointed assessor. - Questioning: knowledge and understanding may be assessed via 'on-the-job' or 'off-the- job' questioning by the assessor or by written questions and answers. - Assignments and exams: apprentices may also be required to produce assignments or to sit internally or externally set exams to evidence knowledge and understanding.
-These are the most common assessment methodologies for any knowledge-based qualifications and for Functional Skills. - □ We will carry out a formal survey of all apprentices after 12 weeks, 6 months and annually, as well as at the end of the apprenticeship, to gain feedback on how we are doing.
+These are the most common assessment methodologies for any knowledge-based qualifications and for Functional Skills. - □ We will conduct both formal and spot surveys of all apprentices after 12 weeks, 6 months and annually, as well as at the end of the apprenticeship to gain feedback about our performance.
 Please take the time to complete this survey fully and provide us with your honest feedback and suggestions for improvement.